I love pottering in the greenhouse and garden and listening to classic rock with my Labradoodle, Florrie.

 Deadhead spent flower heads regularly, and save a few dried seed heads over winter for more plants the following year!

-Dahlias are beautiful colourful flowers that bloom from midsummer through to late autumn, when many other plants are past their best!
+Dahlias are beautiful colourful flowers that bloom from midsummer through late autumn, when many other plants are past their best!
 They make a great cut flower too!

 There are quite a few varieties of dahlia to choose from.
 ‘Singles’ have a single ring of petals around a central disc.
 There are spiky petalled ‘cactus’ varieties, and pompom dahlias are shaped like a ball.
 ‘Yellow Star’ is an amazing looking cactus variety.
 My favourites are those that resemble water lily flowers in size and shape.

 Most people buy expensive tubers, but you can get much better value for money by growing from seed.
 At the end of the year, store the tubers in dry compost in a cool, dark place ready for the following spring!